Elastic Splines I: Existence

 \endtopmatter

 \document

-\Section{Introduction} Given functional data $(x_i,y_i)\in\BbR^2$, it is well known that the natural cubic spline interpolant $y=f(x)$ (satisfying $y_i=f(x_i)$) minimizes $\int_{a}^{b} (f''(x))^2\,dx$ among all smooth functions which interpolate the given data.
-The functional $\int_{a}^{b} (f''(x))^2\,dx$ is often viewed as a simple approximation of the curve's bending energy $\int_0^L \gk(s)^2\,ds$, where $s$ denotes arclength and $\gk$ denotes signed curvature, and it is natural to ask what would happen if one tried to minimize the bending energy amongst all smooth interpolating curves.
+\Section{Introduction} Given a sequence of points $P_1,P_2,\ldots,P_m$ in $\BbR^2$ with $P_i \neq P_{i+1}$, a curve $F:[a,b]\to \BbR^2$ is called an {\bf interpolating curve} if there exist times $a=t_1<t_2<\cdots < t_m=b$ such that $F(t_i)=P_i$.
+In the special case when the interpolation points can be written as $P_i=(x_i,y_i)$, with $x_1<x_2<\cdots<x_m$, an interpolating curve can be constructed as the graph of a smooth function $g:[x_1,x_m]\to\BbR$, provided $g$ satisfies the interpolation conditions $g(x_i)=y_i$.
+It is well known that if $g$ is the natural cubic spline, then $g$ minimizes the functional $\int_{a}^{b} (g''(x))^2\dd x$ among all smooth functions which satisfy the interpolation conditions.
+This functional is often viewed as a simple approximation of the curve's bending energy $\int_0^L \gk(s)^2\dd s$, where $s$ denotes arclength and $\gk$ denotes signed curvature, and it is natural to ask what would happen if one tried to minimize the bending energy among all smooth interpolating curves.
 Unfortunately, such optimal curves do not exist except in the trivial case when the interpolation points lie sequentially along a line.
-Apparantly, this was first observed by Birkhoff and de Boor \cite{\BirkBoor}, along with Birkhoff, Burchard and Thomas \cite{\BirkBurch}.
-This lack of existence can be understood as a consequence of the effect that scaling has on bending energy: the bending energy of a curve scaled by a factor $\gl$, equals $\frac1{\gl}$ times the original bending energy.
-As a result, it is always possible to construct smooth interpolating curves with arbitrarily small bending energy.
-For example, one can do this with a series of 'concentric circles' having slowly varying, but very large, radii.
+Apparently, this was first observed by Birkhoff and de Boor \cite{\BirkBoor}, along with Birkhoff, Burchard and Thomas \cite{\BirkBurch}.
+This lack of existence can be understood as a consequence of the effect that scaling has on bending energy: the bending energy of a curve scaled by a factor $\dilpar$ equals $\frac1{\dilpar}$ times the original bending energy.
+As a result, it is possible to construct smooth interpolating curves with arbitrarily small bending energy.
+For example, let $p\gg 1$ and consider the circles $c_1,c_2,\ldots,c_m$ which meet tangentially at the point $(p,0)$; specifically, let $c_i$ be the circle which begins and ends at $(p,0)$, has center on the $x$-axis, and passes through the point $P_i$.
+Then the subcurve of $c=c_1\cup c_2 \cup \cdots \cup c_m$, starting at $P_1$ and ending at $P_m$, is an interpolating curve whose bending energy tends to $0$ as $p\to\infty$ (see section 2.6 of \cite{\Linner} for other constructions).